Leaf-Agriculture/docs/docs/field_boundary_management_upload_endpoints.md

 the ID's of the fields created/processed in the [entries endpoint][3].

-:::info File size limit of 3 GB
+:::info Limitations

-Currently, our upload endpoints accepts files with the maximum size limited to 3 gigabytes.
+Currently, our upload endpoints accepts files with the maximum size limited to 3 gigabytes and with up to 100 registers/fields.
 :::

 This endpoint requires the `leafUserId` parameter and it also accepts the optional `farmId` parameter, which supports any existent Leaf farm ID and if present, all valid fields will be created under the informed farm.